Suppressing Decoherence in Quantum Plasmonic Systems by Spectral Hole Burning Effect: Randomness in spectral hole burning effect

-Next we consider another case where the transition frequencies of emitters are randomly distributed by the $q$-Gaussian distribution and the couplings with plasmonic cavity are kept in constant for all the emitters.
-Particularly, we sample $N=5000$ emitters from the same $q$-Gaussian distribution parameterized by $q=2$ and $\beta=0.1$ and set the coupling strength of each emitter to be identical, $g_{i}=2$.
-It is found in Fig. \ref{fig4b} that the SHB effect can be observed in the dense emitter ensemble with individually weak coupling strength.
-The SHB effect will be in stronger contrast to the background spectrum when the number of emitters become larger.
-As shown in Fig. \ref{fig4c}, the SHB effect become more and more significant as the emitter number goes from 2000 to 6000.
-We also discuss the influence of fundamental decay rate to the SHB effect.
-For instance, when the decay rate of individual emitter $\Gamma$ increases from $0.01$eV to $0.05$eV, the SHB effect will shrink gradually as seen in Fig. \ref{fig4d}.
+Next we consider another case where the transition frequencies of emitters are randomly distributed by the Lorentzian distribution and the couplings with plasmonic cavity are kept in constant for all the emitters.
+Particularly, we sample $N=5000$ emitters from the same Lorentzian distribution and set the coupling strength of each emitter to be identical, $g_{i}=0.002$ eV.
+It is found in Fig. \ref{figs2}(a) that the SHB effect can be observed in the dense emitter ensemble with individually weak coupling strength.